codertobelol/norawang/README.md

 I'm interested in how AI thinks, talks, and gets misunderstood.

 Not a developer.
-I explore from the language side — how things are named, described, explained.
-How a product's words shape what users think it can do.
+I explore from the language side — how things are named, described, explained, and how a product's words shape what users think it can do.

 This is where I document what I'm learning and building.